emrgnt-cmplxty/automata/automata/docs/core/agent/tools/py_code_writer_tool.rst

 ``PyCodeWriterTool`` is a class for interacting with the PythonWriter API, which provides functionality to modify the code state of a given directory of Python files.
-It is a subclass of ``AgentTool`` and works by defining a set of associated tools to perform code writing tasks such as updating existing modules, creating new modules, or deleting objects from existing modules.
+It includes import statements, class docstrings, methods, and utilities to work with Python code.
+This class is mainly used for tasks like updating or deleting code in existing modules, and creating new Python modules.

 Overview
 --------

-``PyCodeWriterTool`` is built on top of the ``PyCodeWriter`` utility class, which itself is a wrapper to interact with Python abstract syntax trees.
-The primary goal of ``PyCodeWriterTool`` is to expose functionality for updating existing modules, creating new modules, or deleting objects from existing modules through a set of tools that can be used by an agent in the context of code manipulation tasks.
-It can be used alongside other agent-related classes like ``AutomataAgent`` and ``AgentConfigName`` to create powerful agents capable of code writing tasks.
+-  Import Statements
+-  Class Docstring
+-  Methods

+   -  ``__init__``: Initializes a PyCodeWriterTool object with the given inputs.
+   -  ``build``: Builds the tools associated with the python code writer.

 Related Symbols
 ---------------

 -  ``automata.core.agent.tools.py_code_writer.PyCodeWriterTool``
+-  ``automata.core.coding.py_coding.retriever.PyCodeRetriever``
+-  ``automata.core.coding.py_coding.writer.PyCodeWriter``
 -  ``automata.core.base.tool.Tool``
--  ``automata.core.coding.py_coding.writer.PyCodeWriter``
--  ``automata.config.config_types.AgentConfigName``
--  ``automata.core.agent.agent.AutomataAgent``
--  ``automata.core.symbol.symbol_types.Symbol``

 Usage Example
 -------------